This post may contain affiliate links. See our disclosure policy for details.

 Cleaning.
 The bane of my existence.
 With three kids under six, I’m usually putting in a lot more than just 5 minutes.
 However, spending a few minutes getting organized first saves me a good deal of time overall.

-86 Change your home air filters and write the date in sharpie on the new one.
+86. Change your home air filters and write the date in sharpie on the new one.
 Then skip ahead 3 months and write the next change date on your calendar.

 If you’re committed to on-going organizing, you may want to consider finding a space for a few catch-all bins.
 Label these and empty them frequently!